Can aging cause kidney disease

-Did you know that more than half of people aged 75 and older are affected by kidney disease?
-The impact of aging on kidney health is significant, and understanding this relationship is crucial for maintaining renal function as we get older.
-This article explores the connection between aging and kidney disease, the effects of aging on renal function, common kidney issues in the elderly, risk factors for kidney disease in seniors, prevention strategies, and findings from academic research on the aging kidney.
+Did you know that over 50% of individuals who are 75 years old or older suffer from kidney disease?
+The influence of aging on kidney health is substantial, and comprehending this correlation is essential for preserving renal function as we age.
+This article delves into the link between aging and kidney disease, the impact of aging on kidney function, prevalent kidney problems in older adults, risk factors for kidney disease in the elderly, preventative measures, and insights from scholarly research on aging and the kidney.

 As we age, it becomes increasingly important to prioritize our kidney health.
 Let’s dive deeper into the topic and discover how we can take proactive steps to care for our kidneys as we grow older.